Multi User Mode

 The URL extension

-?pcuid=DEVICENAME can be used to jump directly to individual devices.
+?pcuid=DEVICENAME can be used to jump directly to individual assets.
 This is useful if you want to call LOGINventory from other programs.